Battle of Chaldiran: Battle

 The Ottomans deployed heavy artillery and thousands of Janissaries equipped with gunpowder weapons behind a barrier of carts.
 The Safavids, who did not have artillery at their disposal at Chaldiran, used cavalry to engage the Ottoman forces.
-The Safavids attacked the Ottoman wings in an effort to avoid the Ottoman artillery positioned at the center.
+The Safavids attacked the Ottoman wings to avoid the Ottoman artillery positioned at the center.
 However, the Ottoman artillery was highly maneuverable and the Safavids suffered disastrous losses.
 The advanced Ottoman weaponry (cannons and muskets wielded by janissaries) was the deciding factor of the battle as the Safavid forces, who only had traditional weaponry, were decimated.
-The Safavids also suffered from poor planning and ill-disciplined troops unlike the Ottomans.
+Unlike the Ottomans, the Safavids also suffered from poor planning and ill-disciplined troops.

 Aftermath

-Following their victory the Ottomans captured the Safavid capital city of Tabriz on 7 September, which they first pillaged and then evacuated.
+Following their victory, the Ottomans captured the Safavid capital city of Tabriz on 7 September, which they first pillaged and then evacuated.
 That week's Friday sermon in mosques throughout the city was delivered in Selim's name.
-Selim was however unable to press on after Tabriz due to the discontent amongst the Janissaries.
-The Ottoman Empire successfully annexed Eastern Anatolia (encompassing Western Armenia) and northern Mesopotamia from the Safavids.
-These areas changed hands several times over the following decades however; the Ottoman hold would not be set until the 1555 Peace of Amasya following the Ottoman-Safavid War (1532–1555).
+Selim was however unable to press on after Tabriz due to the discontent amongst the janissaries.
+The Ottoman Empire successfully annexed Eastern Anatolia (encompassing Western Armenia) and Upper Mesopotamia from the Safavids.
+These areas changed hands several times over the following decades; however, the Ottoman hold would not be set until the 1555 Peace of Amasya following the Ottoman–Safavid War (1532–1555).
 Effective governmental rule and eyalets would not be established over these regions until the 1639 Treaty of Zuhab.

 After two of his wives and entire harem were captured by Selim Ismail was heartbroken and resorted to drinking alcohol.
 His aura of invincibility shattered, Ismail ceased participating in government and military affairs, due to what seems to have been the collapse of his confidence.

 Selim married one of Ismail's wives to an Ottoman judge.
-Ismail sent four envoys, gifts, and in contrast to their previous exchanges, words of praise to Selim in order to help retrieve her.
-Instead of giving his wife back, Selim cut the messengers' noses off and sent them back empty handed.
+In contrast to their previous exchanges, Ismail sent four envoys, gifts, and, in contrast to their previous exchanges, words of praise to Selim to help retrieve her.
+Instead of giving his wife back, Selim cut the messengers' noses off and sent them back empty-handed.

 After the defeat at Chaldiran, however, the Safavids made drastic domestic changes.
-From then on, firearms were made an integral part of the Persian armies and Ismail's son, Tahmasp I, deployed cannons in subsequent battles.
+From then on, firearms were made an integral part of the Persian armies, and Ismail's son, Tahmasp I, deployed cannons in subsequent battles.

 During the retreat of the Ottoman troops, they were intensively harassed by Georgian light cavalry of the Safavid army, deep into the Ottoman realm.

 The Mamluk Sultanate refused to send messengers to congratulate Selim after the battle and prohibited celebrating the Ottoman military victory.
-In contrast, the Ottoman conquest of Constantinople led to days of festivities in the Mamluk capital, Cairo.
+In contrast, the Ottoman conquest of Constantinople had led to days of festivities in the Mamluk capital, Cairo.

-After the victorious battle of Chaldiran, Selim I next threw his forces southward to fight the Mamluk Sultanate in the Ottoman–Mamluk War (1516–1517).
+After the victorious battle of Chaldiran, Selim I next threw his forces southward in the Ottoman–Mamluk War (1516–1517).